Employment FAQs

 Taking disciplinary action or terminating an employee can be an extremely delicate matter.
 Consulting with an experienced employment law attorney prior to taking any action can considerably reduce the risk of potential liability.

 Federal and state laws protect employees from harassment.
 An employee who feels he or she is the subject of workplace sexual harassment or discrimination should seek advice from an experienced employment litigation attorney.
 A lawyer can evaluate the case and help the employee understand his or her options.
 In some cases, a lawsuit may be appropriate.
 In other cases, other legal tactics may be more useful.
-An attorney consultation is confidential.

 What do I do if my employer is not giving me meal time?

-Schlecht, Shevlin & Shoenberger A Law Corporation
+Contact Schlecht, Shevlin & Shoenberger, A Law Corporation